 If you are acting as your child’s litigation friend, you will have control of this account until they turn 18.
 However, in order to withdraw money from this account, you have to make a statement outlining how the payment will be used to support the child.

 You may also be asked to provide evidence.
-For example, if your child suffered a brain injury and the money was needed to pay medical bills for specialist treatment, you may be asked to provide an invoice or letter of treatment from the relevant doctor.
+For example, if your child suffered a brain injury and the money was needed to pay medical bills for specialist treatment, you may be asked to provide an invoice or a letter of treatment from the relevant doctor.

 In most cases, the child will receive a letter or email from the CFO in the weeks before they turn 18, providing instructions on how to apply for their compensation.
 If their application is successful, their compensation will be released to them, and they will have complete control over it.